 DIRECTOR OF SURVEILLANCE AND UNDERCOVER

-He also has over 10 years experience in gathering and investigating corporate business structures, which taught him to be very resourceful.
+He also has over 10 years of experience in gathering and investigating corporate business structures, which taught him to be very resourceful.
 Give him a name and city, and he can find more information than you will ever find using Google.
-He presented a lecture to the Austin Chapter of Texas Association of Licensed Investigators (TALI) on Effective Use of the Internet to Jumpstart your Investigation.
+He presented a lecture to the Austin Chapter of Texas Association of Licensed Investigators (TALI) on the Effective Use of the Internet to Jumpstart your Investigation.